-1.2.2 Wavence management using the NSP
+1.3.1 Wavence management using the NSP

 You can use the NSP to view, configure, and monitor Wavence objects.
 Wavence nodes that have been discovered using the NFM-P appear in the NSP, and are available for basic NSP functions including supervision and fault management.

-Management tasks you can accomplish using the NSP include:
+You can perform tasks on multiple devices using large-scale Operations, and configure devices and services using Intents.
+Management tasks you can accomplish using the NSP include the following.